ashvardanian/StringZilla/README.md

 __`SZ_USE_MISALIGNED_LOADS`__:

-> By default, StringZilla avoids misaligned loads.
-> If supported, it replaces many byte-level operations with word-level ones.
+> Default is platform-dependent: enabled on x86 (where unaligned accesses are fast), disabled on others by default.
-> Going from `char`-like types to `uint64_t`-like ones can significantly accelerate the serial (SWAR) backend.
+> When enabled, many byte-level operations use word-sized loads, which can significantly accelerate the serial (SWAR) backend.
-> So consider enabling it if you are building for some embedded device.
+> Consider enabling it explicitly if you are targeting platforms that support fast unaligned loads.

 __`SZ_AVOID_LIBC`__ and __`SZ_OVERRIDE_LIBC`__: